sketch-hq/fig2sketch/README.md

-# Figma to Sketch converter
+# .fig to Sketch converter

 ## Install